timriffe/TR1/TR1/HMDHFDplus/cran-comments.md

 This is a minor package update to change adapt code for the new Human Mortality Database website, which has a different authentication method.
 This only affects HMD-related functions; minor fixes also to some HFD-related functions.
+I did a reverse dependency check and found a problem in how HMDHFDplus is used in the VirtualPop package.
+I have made a pull-request to the VirtualPop maintainer that addresses the issue and makes the package pass checks.

 ## Test environments
 Ubuntu 20.04.3 LTS